SharePoint/sp-dev-docs/docs/sp-add-ins/important-aspects-of-the-sharepoint-add-in-architecture-and-development-landscap.md

 <a name="SPAppModelArch_SPCenteredVsCloudCentered"> </a>
 This article supplements the information in the article [SharePoint Add-ins](sharepoint-add-ins.md).

-The SharePoint add-in model provides the following ways to host the components of a SharePoint Add-in:
+The SharePoint Add-in model provides the following ways to host the components of a SharePoint Add-in:

 -  **Provider-hosted:** Add-ins that include at least one remote component and may also include SharePoint components.
 The non-SharePoint components are deployed by your logic on your hardware or cloud account, or deployed on the customer's hardware or cloud account using installation programs and instructions that you provide.